EBN Basic Training

 [6/8] Removing footer links and other theme changes

 A very common question we receive is how to remove the footer links of a theme.
 If you chose one of our popular themes, then just select 'Remove theme footer links' in the Add Blog form.
-If you want to remove footer links from any other theme, then use our free Hide Footer Links plugin.

 If you want to do additional changes to a theme, you will need to create a child theme.
 Now, before you panic - it's a really simple, step-by-step process that doesn't take more than 3 minutes and you can use a WordPress plugin to create a child version of your theme and edit it.
 Read more on our help center article.